Insurance and Health Insurance

 General Insurance with Danish Providers

-With regard to general insurance (personal possessions, accident and liability), you may contact the following Danish insurance companies if you are not able to take out an insurance prior to your departure.
+With regard to general insurance (personal possessions, accident and liability), you may want to contact Danish insurance companies if you are not able to take out an insurance prior to your departure.
 The companies provide information in English if you give them a call.
-Please note that it is also important that you take out House Contents Insurance.
-The companies listed below will cover students on short term stays in Denmark.
+Please note that it is also important that you take out home contents insurance.